 Best Woods for Shou Sugi Ban

-Cypress: Known for its durability and aromatic quality, cypress also responds well to charring.
+Cypress: Durable and fragrant, cypress also responds well to the charring.

-Pine: A common, affordable option that takes on a beautiful deep black finish when charred.
+Pine: It is a common and affordable option that takes on a beautiful deep black finish when it is charred.

 Shou Sugi Ban Maintenance

-Shou Sugi Ban wood requires minimal maintenance, but periodic cleaning and re-oiling can help maintain its appearance over time.
-Use a mild soap solution to clean the surface, and reapply a thin layer of oil every few years to keep the wood looking fresh.
+Shou Sugi Ban wood is low maintenance, however it can be a good idea to wipe down the surface and re-oil this kind of surface if you’re mainly using water on it.
+Use a mild soap solution inorder to clean the surface, and reapply a thin layer of oil every few years to keep the wood looking fresh.

 Pros & Cons of Shou Sugi Ban (Yakisugi)